sav-che/TL-2/Authors/Rein, Johannes Justus {std. Rein}.md

-> [!cite] BHL link: this entry starts at [page 697](https://www.biodiversitylibrary.org/item/103624#page/711/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 697](https://www.biodiversitylibrary.org/page/33190168) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Rein, Johannes Justus (1835-1918), German (Hessen) geographer and geologist; Dr. phil.
-1861 Rostock; high school teacher at Reval 1858-1860, from 1861-1863 private teacher on the Bermuda Islands; travelled in the Canary Islands and Morocco (1872) and Japan (1873-1875); from 1876 professor of geology at Marburg, from 1883 idem at Bonn. (*Rein*).
+1861 Rostock; high school teacher at Reval 1858-1860, from 1861-1863 private teacher on the Bermuda Islands; travelled in the Canary Islands and Morocco (1872) and Japan (1873-1875); from 1876 professor of geology at Marburg, from 1883 idem at Bonn.
+**Abbreviated name**: *Rein*

 #### Herbarium and types